Porfirio Díaz: Becoming president and first term, 1876–1880

-During his first term in office, Díaz developed a pragmatic and personalist approach to solve political conflicts.
+During his first term in office, Díaz developed a pragmatic and personalist approach to solving political conflicts.
 Although a political liberal who had stood with radical liberals in Oaxaca (rojos), he was not a liberal ideologue, preferring pragmatic approaches towards political issues.
 He was explicit about his pragmatism.
-He maintained control through generous patronage to political allies.
+He maintained control through generous patronage of political allies.
 In his first term, members of his political alliance were discontented that they had not sufficiently benefited from political and financial rewards.
-In general he sought conciliation, but force could be an option. "'Five fingers or five bullets,' as he was fond of saying."
+In general, he sought conciliation, but force could be an option. "'Five fingers or five bullets,' as he was fond of saying."
 Although he was an authoritarian ruler, he maintained the structure of elections, so that there was the façade of liberal democracy.
-His administration became famous for suppression of civil society and public revolts.
-One of the catch phrases of his later terms in office was the choice between "pan o palo", ("bread or the bludgeon")—that is, "benevolence or repression".
+His administration became famous for the suppression of civil society and public revolts.
+One of the catchphrases of his later terms in office was the choice between "pan o palo", ("bread or the bludgeon")—that is, "benevolence or repression".
 Díaz saw his task in his term as president to create internal order so that economic development could be possible.
+He also included in his coalition a middle-class contingent from small townships that contested vestigial oligarchies, further consolidating the power of the national state over governors and peripheral elites.
 As a military hero and astute politician, Díaz's eventual successful establishment of that peace (Paz Porfiriana) became "one of [Díaz's] principal achievements, and it became the main justification for successive re-elections after 1884."

-Díaz and his advisers' pragmatism in relation to the United States became the policy of "defensive modernization", which attempted to make the best of Mexico's weak position against its northern neighbor.
+Díaz and his advisers' pragmatism about the United States became the policy of "defensive modernization", which attempted to make the best of Mexico's weak position against its northern neighbor.
 Attributed to Díaz was the phrase "so far from God, so close to the United States."
 Díaz's advisers Matías Romero, Juárez's emissary to the U.S., and Manuel Zamacona, a minister in Juárez's government, advised a policy of "peaceful invasion" of U.S. capital to Mexico, with the expectation that it would then be "naturalized" in Mexico.
 In their view, such an arrangement would "provide 'all possible advantages of annexation without ....its inconveniences'."
 Díaz was won over to that viewpoint, which promoted Mexican economic development and gave the U.S. an outlet for its capital and allowed for its influence in Mexico.
 By 1880, Mexico was forging a new relationship with the U.S. as Díaz's term of office was ending.